FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: FedMEKT: Federated Multimodal Embedding Knowledge Transfer

 \subsection{Local Multimodal Autoencoder Learning}

 Our architecture aims to address the challenge of modality discrepancy among multiple clients on the local side.
 Since each client may have different modalities, designing a framework that can effectively learn the common features from multimodal data across all clients is crucial.
 To achieve this, we design the distillation-based multimodal knowledge transfer mechanism for local multimodal autoencoder learning on the client side, enabling the local models to improve the generalization capabilities by mimicking the global embedding knowledge $e^{h}_{s}$ received from the server during downstream multimodal embedding knowledge transfer.
 The embedding knowledge is generated from the encoder $f$ of modality $M$ (i.e., $e^M=f(x_r^M)$), and it could be extracted from different hidden layers of the encoder (i.e., $e^{Mh}$), where $h$ is the number of hidden layers of the encoder for the modality $M$.
 The embedding knowledge from modalities A and B are $e^{Ah}_k$ and $e^{Bh}_k$, respectively.
-To obtain the \textit{joint embedding knowledge}, we design the fusion layer to concatenate the knowledge extracted from two modalities A and B, i.e., $e^h_k=[e^{Ah}_k\mathbin\Vert e^{Bh}_k]$.
+To obtain the \textit{joint embedding knowledge}, we design the \emph{fusion layer} to concatenate the knowledge extracted from two modalities A and B, which is denoted as:

 The fusion layer has the same dimensions as the hidden layers of the encoder to store the joint embedding knowledge.
 In the local learning problem, the client models update depending on private unlabeled data $D_k$ with the local reconstruction loss and proxy data $D_r$ with embedding knowledge transfer loss ${\ell}_{EKD}$.
 In particular, we construct the local multimodal loss function for each device $k$ on both modalities A and B as follows: